How NFT Play-to-Earn crypto games are storming the gaming industry

 NFTs in the gaming industry

-There are endless possibilities for how NFTs can be used in the gaming industry.
+There are endless possibilities for how NFT technology can be used in the gaming industry.
 Non-fungible tokens can represent all digital assets, like game characters, in-game items, skins, maps, card collections, and more.
 When the game is based on NFT, each of these things is unique and if you are in possession of them, you can exchange them for tokens, such as cryptocurrencies, or sell for real money.
 Nowadays, people are willing to pay for a unique in-game skin that adds nothing to the game except an interesting look for the character.
 So think about the possibilities of trading resources, which not only provide additional in-game value but are also a kind of investment - the value of items increases the more interest there is in the game.

 Making money on games before NFTs era